Andong-Li-speech/G2Net/README.md

 # G2Net
-Implementation of G2Net, the extension of GaGNet and is in submission to T-ASLP
+The Implementation of G2Net, which is the extension of GaGNet and is in submission to T-ASLP.